dxos/console/packages/console-app/README.md

-# Konsole App
+# Console App

-Konsole app displays overview of the following:
+Console app displays overview of the following:

 - Service: services available in DXOS.
 - Records: registered resources in DXOS.